WIS2 Overview

 WIS2 Node Registration

 Registration of a WIS2 Node must be approved by the Permanent Representative with WMO (PR) for the country or territory in which the WIS Centre resides.
-The National Focal Point (NFP) on WIS matters can register a WIS2 Node on behalf of the PR for an official NC or DCPC listed in the Manual on WIS (WMO-No. 1060) Volume I: WIS 1.0.
+The National Focal Point (NFP) on WIS matters can register a WIS2 Node on behalf of the PR for an official NC or DCPC listed in the Manual on WMO Information System (WMO-No. 1060), Volume I - Appendix B: Approved WIS Centres.

-• Request hosting a WIS2 Node via WIS National Focal Point (NFP)
+• Request to host a WIS2 Node via WIS National Focal Point (NFP)

 • Assign a centre-id: The centre identifier (centre-id) is an acronym as proposed by the Member and endorsed by the WMO Secretariat.
-(Guidance on assigning a centre-id of WIS2 Nodes can be found here).
+(See the Guidance on assigning a centre-id of WIS2 Nodes).

 • Complete the WIS2 Register: The WIS NFP shall complete the WIS2 Register operated by the WMO Secretariat.